bitrise-io/devcenter/_articles/reviews/build-and-deploy-multiple-flavor-apks-to-the-play-store.md

 ## Signing and deploying

-1. Add the `Sign APK` step AFTER the `Gradle Runner` step if it's missing from your workflow.
+1. Add one `Sign APK` step AFTER the `Gradle Runner` step if it's missing from your workflow.
-2. Set the `$BITRISE_APK_PATH_LIST` in the `apk path` input field_s will make sure all the required APKs will get code signed with the keystore file you uploaded to the `Code Signing` tab.
+2. Set the `$BITRISE_APK_PATH_LIST` in the `apk path` input field which will make sure all the required APKs will get code signed with the one keystore file you uploaded to the `Code Signing` tab.
 Check out [how you can upload your keystore file to bitrise.io](/code-signing/android-code-signing/android-code-signing-using-bitrise-sign-apk-step/#create-a-signed-apk-with-the-sign-apk-step/).
 The step will export a `$BITRISE_SIGNED_APK_PATH` env var output which lists all your signed build variants.
 3. Add the `Google Play Deploy` step AFTER the `Sign APK` step.
 4. Set the `$BITRISE_SIGNED_APK_PATH` env var in the `APK or App Bundle file path` step input field so that `Google Play Deploy` can release all your build variants to the app store.